MkTavish/lambdaboto3/README.md

 # lambdaboto3
-Automating in AWS with Lambda Python Boto3
+Automating in Amazon Web Services with Lambda Python Boto3